 Alabama, the state known as the “Heart of Dixie,” has been attracting headlines for its drug problems lately.
 In 2009, a survey was done that determined the percentage of Alabama students who had used drugs in the past month was higher than the percentage of students nationally for almost every major substance.
 Just in the first two months of this year, 99 people were arrested on the University of Alabama’s campus.
 Authorities are calling it the biggest drug bust in the city’s history.
 What makes Alabama have such a large drug problem?

 Drug Use Facts & Statistics in Alabama

 The biggest reason for the drug problem in Alabama is the easy access to illegal drugs arriving from outside the state.
-Alabama’s access to Mexico, Jamaica and ports in Florida has made it a very popular channel for drug transportation.
+Alabama’s access to Mexico, Jamaica, and ports in Florida has made it a very popular channel for drug transportation.
 (In addition to its homegrown marijuana and the increasing danger of local manufacture of meth.)
-Unfortunately, local production of meth is on the rise.
-Conventional drugs such as cocaine, meth and marijuana are the main drugs arriving in and shipped through Alabama.
+Unfortunately, the local production of meth is on the rise.
+Conventional drugs such as cocaine, meth, and marijuana are the main drugs arriving in and shipped through Alabama.

 There are many networks through Alabama for drug transportation.
 Colombian, Mexican, and Caribbean Drug Trafficking Organizations (DTOs), regional and local DTOs and are the ones running networks that transport drugs through Alabama to other states.
-In addition, Mexican, Caribbean and regional DTOs have extensive distribution networks within Alabama itself.
+In addition, Mexican, the Caribbean, and regional DTOs have extensive distribution networks within Alabama itself.